 Raising an alert if a call takes too long to be resolved, and an indication of how fast or slow the engineers are resolving calls compared to their average resolution rate.

 Defining the Flow

 The flow definition for this lab is already defined for you.
-The flow diagram is as follows:
+The flow diagram is as shown in Figure 6.